-I flew to Toronto seated behind a Pomeranian whose balls are different sizes.
+I flew aboard a WestJet flight to Toronto seated behind a Pomeranian whose balls are different sizes.

 OK, before we go further – yes, this is an airline review.
 But it’s not one of those airline reviews were someone tells you the plane’s registration number, lists which taxiways the pilot used and snivels that the canapes served in business class didn’t meet his standards.
 That’s a smooth jazz airline review.
 No, this airline review is heavy metal.
 You won’t get the jargon and the standard avgeek formula.
 But I will give you a perfect idea of what to expect from flying on WestJet, a Canada-based airline that gets passengers from Hawaii to Glasgow, mainly through hubs in Toronto and Vancouver.

 Alright, we have to address the Pomeranian in the cabin.
 First off, I did not verify the owner’s claims.
 See, this Pomeranian was a show dog with world-champion parents.
 But it didn’t reach Ma and Pop’s lofty heights because of the mismatched marbles.
 So the owner told me.
 I actually didn’t know the Pomeranian was present until the flight attendants started cooing over the creature.
 I grew up with a Pomeranian – the same color as this one – so I had to jump into the conversation.
 As you can tell, the owners were the oversharing sort.

 OK, let’s take a step back to before Flight 1187 took off

 This was a work trip, so someone at my organization booked the flights.
 But I decided to create an account with Westjet, and I noticed that an upgrade into the Plus seats would cost only $35.
 That got me extra legroom, some free food and a few other perks.